St. Petersburg Criminal Defense Attorney

 Another way we can defend our clients is to challenge the states proof of the allegation.
 If the basis of the violation is a new charge, then the underlying charge must be successfully defended.
 If the underlying charge can be dismissed or reduced then it's more likely that a favorable outcome can be reached on the violation of probation.

 Finally, a third way to defend violation of probation cases is to request a continuance from the court and in the intervening time perform certain tasks that the court will look favorably upon when the person next appears before the judge.
 These tasks are often case and fact specific to address the persons needs and to assure the court that the person has dealt with the problem that caused the violation.
 When the person next appears in court they admit that they violated probation but that they have done a myriad of case specific tasks to prevent further violation.
-Some of the tasks our clients may perform are:

 • Getting a psychological evaluation and obtaining the recommended treatment